Prag8855/aab/content/guides/how-do-i-buy-and-sell-used-things-in-berlin.md

 ---
 Title: Where to buy, sell and donate things in Berlin?
+Short_title: How to buy, sell and donate things
 Description: This is how you trade used clothes, vehicles, electronics and other things in Berlin.
 Date_created: 2017-09-02
 Date_updated: 2022-11-22